Kitware/CMake/Help/prop_tgt/LANG_COMPILER_LAUNCHER.rst

 This property is initialized by the value of the :variable:`CMAKE_<LANG>_COMPILER_LAUNCHER` variable if it is set when a target is created.

+.. versionadded:: 3.25

+  The property value may use
+  :manual:`generator expressions <cmake-generator-expressions(7)>`.